INeedADollar/Reload-Server/README.md

 <br>(Don't worry about script added in your HTML file, it's only for reloading your webpage, you can delete it when you finished the site)
 4. Open a browser that supports WebSockets and type `localhost:5000/<your-website_file-name>.html`
 5. Make sure you have a green message saying `SOCKET CONNECTED` in console.
 If you don't have this message reload won't work.
 (TIP: Make sure you typed the address correctly in your browser)
 6. Have fun using the app.
-If you have any recommendations feel free to post in the [Discussions section](https://github.com/INeedADollar/Reload-Server/discussions) and any bugs you have post in [Issues](https://github.com/INeedADollar/Reload-Server/issues).
+If you have any recommendations feel free to post in the [Discussions section](https://github.com/INeedADollar/Reload-Server/discussions) and any bugs you find post in [Issues](https://github.com/INeedADollar/Reload-Server/issues).
 Thank you! 🤗

 https://user-images.githubusercontent.com/58915954/116588167-e112fe80-a923-11eb-8a01-30d18cf16b09.mp4